 What we're aiming for: when a new Request of type="support" is created in Accelo, we'll notify the #support Slack channel with information about the request and a link through to view the request in Accelo.

-Click on the "Make a Zap!" from the top of the Dashboard screen in Zapier.
+Click on the "+ Create Zap" from the top of the Dashboard screen in Zapier.

 After choosing/finding Accelo, you choose "New Request".